 Over time, your body’s inability to deal with the initial inflammation results in the production of different cells.
 Instead of inflammatory cells, the body produces fibroblasts, which cause the collagen to lose strength.
 After that, it becomes more fragile and can be easily injured.

 Every time the collagen breaks down, more scar tissue gets formed in the tendon.
 Eventually, the tendon becomes thickened from extra scar tissue and no longer functions properly.
 At this point, pain can persist even in the absence of activity.
 You’ll also find it increasingly difficult to grip or lift things.
 This can severely undermine your quality of life, especially if tennis elbow is affecting both your arms.

 Treatment and Prevention

 Tennis elbow can initially be treated with rest, ice and mild pain killers with success.
 If pain persists after 6 to 12 weeks, you may need to see a physiotherapist who can help treat the issue with exercises to stretch and strengthen the affected muscles.
 Other treatments may include wearing a brace or strap to reduce stress on the area.

 Your physiotherapist may also suggest different ways to do certain tasks to reduce the strain on your arm.
 If the pain is severe and doesn’t improve, a doctor might suggest corticosteroid injections for short term relief or platelet-rich plasma injections.
 In rare cases, surgery may be an option if other treatments don’t work over several months.

-Pinnacle Health Group provides a range of health services including physiotherapy, massage, clinical Pilates, yoga, general health check-ups and more in multiple locations across Victoria and New South Wales.
-If you’re injured or need health advice, book an appointment from one of our CBD based health clinics or join a wellness class near you.
+Pinnacle Health Group provides a range of health services including physiotherapy, massage, clinical Pilates, yoga, general health check-ups and more in multiple locations in Melbourne.
+If you’re injured or need health advice, book an appointment from one of our centrally based health clinics or join a wellness class near you.